apache/incubator-streampark-website/docs/development/model.md

 []("/doc/image/streamx_archite.png")

-## Programming Model
+## Programming paradigm
 `streamx-core` is positioned as a programming time framework, rapid development scaffolding, specifically created to simplify Flink development.
 Developers will use this module during the development phase.
-Let's take a look at what the programming model of `DataStream` and `Flink Sql` with StreamX looks like, and what the specifications and requirements are.
+Let's take a look at what the programming paradigm of `DataStream` and `Flink Sql` with StreamX looks like, and what the specifications and requirements are.

 ### DataStream